Namibia Travel Guide

 The Caprivi Strip is the Africa that we know.
 It is green, tribally owned, and filled with wildlife.
 Three of Africa’s mighty rivers flow through the small section of Namibia including the Zambezi, Okavango, and Chobe rivers.

 Smell the beauty of the Cape Cross Seal Colony

 The Cape Cross seal colony is a sight to be seen in Namibia.
 Along with the rocky point, hundreds of thousands of fur seals flourish.
 We arrived in mid-November right when the seals give birth to pups.
 Bring nose plugs; the smell of thousands of seals is not a nice one.

 Step back in time at Kolmanskop

-Now, a ghost town still stands in the sand dunes of the Namib Desert.
-In the 1980s the DeBeer mining company decided to turn the former town into a museum.
-The only threat to the towns now are the encroaching sand dunes.
-There are tours running around here every day for people that want to learn about the area and take stunning photographs.
+Now, a ghost town still stands in the dunes of the Namib Desert.
+In the 1980s, the DeBeer mining company decided to turn the former village into a museum.
+The only threat to the towns now is the encroaching dunes.
+Tours are running around here every day for people that want to learn about the area and take stunning photographs.

 Road trip the Skeleton Coast

 The Skeleton Coast is an inhospitable land on the northwest coast of Namibia.
 You’ll need a four-wheel-drive vehicle to drive around here, and you will also have to know how to be self-sufficient should something go wrong.
 There aren’t many people up this way, and cell service won’t work.
 The coast is windy, cold, and often blanketed in dense fog, and there are many shipwrecks along the way.

 The Kalahari desert holds more sand than any other desert on earth.
 Furthermore, it’s the deep red color from a high iron content that makes for some of the most incredible sunsets and sunrises on earth.
 That combined with a slew of wild game, including meerkats, make it a must-see.